icgc-argo/argo-docs/docs/submission/submitted-data.md

 The **Program Workspace** consists of the sample registration as well as the clinical submission areas.
 ![Dashbard Program Workspace Status](/assets/submission/dashboard-program-workspace-card.png)

-> All program members share the same workspace, so members are encouraged to communicate with each other when sample registration or clinical submission is in progress.
+> All program members share the same workspace, so members are encouraged to communicate with each other when a sample registration or clinical submission is in progress.

 **Sample Registration Progress:** this progress bar will show if there are uploaded samples that haven’t been registered yet.
 A blank status bar means this area is free to register samples.